1971 Philadelphia Phillies season: Regular season

 On April 10, the Phillies officially opened Veterans Stadium, their new home park, with a 4–1 victory over the Montreal Expos.

 Harry Kalas was hired by the Phillies in 1971 to succeed Bill Campbell, and was the master of ceremonies at the 1971 opening of Veterans Stadium.

 The Phillies played an exhibition game against the Reading Phillies on June 17, 1971, in Reading.
 The Phillies had signed second-round draft pick Mike Schmidt on June 11.
 Schmidt made his professional debut in the exhibition game in Reading.
 Schmidt played the whole game at shortstop for the Phillies and hit a game-winning home run against Reading.
 He was subsequently assigned to the Reading club, where he played the balance of the season.

+On June 23, Rick Wise threw a no hitter against the Reds.
+Wise also hit two home runs in the 4–0 win.
+Pete Rose hit a sharp liner to 3rd baseman John Vukovich for the final out.

 On June 25, Pittsburgh Pirates outfielder Willie Stargell hit what wound up being the longest home run in Veterans Stadium history off of pitcher Jim Bunning in a 14–4 Pirates win over the Phillies.
 The spot where the ball landed was marked with a yellow star with a black "S" inside a white circle until Stargell's 2001 death, when the white circle was painted black.
 The star remained until the stadium's 2004 demolition.